Building Code Enforcement Policy

 Environmental Health and Safety (EH&S)

 EH&S shall appoint a qualified Building Code Administrator to manage the building code inspection department.
-The Building Code Administrator shall be certified by the Council of American Building Officials and licensed by the Department of Professional Regulation as a Building Official.
-The Building Code Administrator shall employ qualified inspectors to administer the building inspection program.
+The Building Code Administrator shall be certified and licensed by the Department of Professional Regulation as a Building Code Administrator.
+The Building Code Administrator shall employ duly licensed inspectors to administer the building inspection program.

 EH&S will review plans and specifications for compliance with adopted codes and standards.
 After reviewing the documents, comments will be returned with appropriate references.
 A “letter of code compliance” will be issued upon resolution of all outstanding comments.